wheelnext/metadata-provider-interface/README.md

 by installers and environment managers to make decisions about which packages to choose from.

-The CLI was chosen as the lowest common denominator so that installer tools in different languages can all use the same metadata providers.
+The CLI was chosen as the lowest common denominator so that installer tools in different languages can all use the same metadata providers [(as suggested by Paul Moore)](https://discuss.python.org/t/selecting-variant-wheels-according-to-a-semi-static-specification/53446/89).
 This "interface" project provides a template for metadata providers to follow, and defines a minimal set of functionality that metadata providers should implement.

 This project provides reference implementations of a metadata providers.
 Metadata providers should have no